 It was a slow day.
 The birds seemed to be engaged in a never ending song which could be heard from above in the vast trees.
 Their shade extended over the wild grass.
-The sun shone through the leaves, flickering on the narrow paths under the trees.
-These paths, much like the trees in which the birds have made their homes, were a product of time.
+The sun was shining through the leaves, flickering on the narrow paths under the trees.
+These paths, much like the trees in which the birds had made their homes, were a product of time.
 Grass worn down by timeless feet, moving under the trees.
 There was a set of large stones almost next to the trunk of the oldest tree.
 It was a natural, yet necessary place of rest for all those who ventured there.
 It is often heard that spending time in nature brings peace.
 A chance to clear your mind, gather your thoughts and to look around at the natural arrangement of so many things existing in harmony.
 This makes you wonder, what are we doing here?
 In a perfectly balanced environment, we have a plethora of complicated problems to deal with.
 Most of them, ironically are created by our very own existence.
 Humans creating problems for humans.
 Is this what we are here to do?
 To avoid, solve, or handle circumstances that disturb our peace.
 Circumstances that we don’t even have anything to do with?
 Why don’t we have the choice to just alleviate ourselves of this turmoil and become peaceful?

 “We do”, he answered.
 We sat on the stones as the leaves rustled above us with gentle wind.
 The flickering sun warmed our backs and our eyes enjoyed a magnificent view of unending plains with far off mountains.
 “We can tame ourselves to love who we are and reflect our self-understanding in our everyday interactions by controlling our emotions, prioritizing virtue and practicing self-love” He looked at me with a rather assuring smile, “When you know your true worth, you learn to withdraw from things and circumstances that are not worth your peace yet you don’t choose momentary peace over a righteous struggle to achieve something lasting.
 To enable yourself to recognize the battles worth fighting, is to enable yourself to love yourself” He finished and reached for his satchel.
 “How would you define righteous?”
 I asked him as he rummaged through his belongings looking for something.
 “By virtue and ethics” He responded rather quickly.
 “Everybody has a different perception of right and wrong.
 One may also differ in defining virtue” He stopped and pulled out a tiny piece of wood.
 It was polished and gleamed in the flickering rays of light.
 It had something carved into it.
 “Virtue is constant, and always will be.
 It is as simple as not hurting another with your words or your actions.
 It is as simple as understanding that preferring things that make you happy are only worth it if they bring good about you” Then he showed the wooden piece to me.